 At the end of three weeks, taste one of the largest olives.
-If it is only slightly bitter (these olives should be left with a bit of a tang), pour off the brine and rinse the olives.
-If the olives are too bitter to be put in the marinade, rebrine and soak for another week; then rinse and marinate.
-Then marinate them with the proper amount of liquid to cover in a marinade.
+If it is slightly bitter and a bit tangy, they are done.
+Pour off the brine and rinse the olives.
+If the olives are still too bitter, brine again, soaking for another week; then rinse and marinate.

 Combine white wine vinegar, salted water, oregano, lemon wedges, and garlic in a container large enough to hold the olives.